scignscape/Rinc-XOA/README.md

 $\color{#a65450}\mathrm{SARS}$ epidemic and Coronavirus biology in general) with freely-available full-text encoding.
-The goal of $\color{#a65450}\mathrm{CORD\text{-}19}$ was to help scientists in different areas addressing the pandemic (viral morphology, infectious mechanisms, diagnostics, clinical treatment assesment, vaccine development, genomics, variants/mutations, epidemiology, long-term effects) discover resources or research that could augment their own work, helping piece together the Covid puzzle.
+The goal of $\color{#a65450}\mathrm{CORD\text{-}19}$ was to help scientists in different areas addressing the pandemic (viral morphology, infectious mechanisms, diagnostics, clinical treatment assessment, vaccine development, genomics, variants/mutations, epidemiology, long-term effects) discover resources or research that could augment their own work, helping piece together the Covid puzzle.
 Unfortunately, much of $\color{#a65450}\mathrm{CORD\text{-}19}$'s